bizboz1981/PersonalPortfolioSite/README.md

 In addition to the above, I have tested extensively in the Chrome DevTools device emulator and have tested the site on a number of other devices and browsers.
 The site is fully responsive and works well on all devices and browsers I have tested.
 The only issues I encountered were with the parallax effect, which is not supported on my iPhone 14 Pro, and I will need to address this in future updates with JavaScript.
 To solve the issue for now, I have set `background-attachment: scroll` in the media query for mobile devices.

+I used the following media queries to ensure the site was responsive on all devices.
+The code was taken from [Coding with Jaybird](https://github.com/codingwithjaybird)'s GitHub.
+You can see this is in action on this [video here](https://youtu.be/BGIj3womITo?si=58FcgvDYxeEX7lY5):

 ```
 /* Small devices (landscape phones, 576px and up) */
 @media (min-width: 576px) {